9th May 2017

-The progress, by the architects, in producing the detailed drawings required to move the project on has been painfully slow.
-Promised deadlines have been missed, but pressure was exerted and the required information was delivered to the quantity surveyors on Friday 10 March 2017 and work on the Bill of Quantities is now progressing.
+Information was delivered to the quantity surveyors on Friday 10 March 2017 and work on the Bill of Quantities is now progressing.
 The Bill of Quantities is a detailed specification of the work to be done and the materials to be used and this will be supplied to each of the potential main contractors as a basis for their tender submission.

 Detailed work has also been done on the PA and AV requirements for all the rooms in the extended building and a detailed plan has been submitted to the architect for incorporation in the overall design.

 A number of contractors, capable of doing the work have been approached and a shortlist of four has been drawn up with a fifth held in reserve.
 They will each be asked to submit a price for the work and a final decision on the successful contractor will be based upon their price, availability to start the work when required and the site team they will supply.